-While Piano is a drama and Gauche is something like an Aesop's tale, they both are stories about classically-trained musicians trying to improve their skills, and generally about the search for creativity.
-So, if you liked the one, check the other.
+While Piano is a drama and Gauche is something like an Aesop's tale, essentially they both are stories about classically-trained musicians trying to improve their skills and searching for creativity.
+So, if you liked the one, check the other too.

 Art college: cradle of romance, home of bittersweet moments.
 Takemoto is struggling to find his direction in life, while his roommates Morita and Mayama are moving confidently - or recklessly - towards their goals.
 Enter Hagu-chan, the childlike and beautiful prodigy whom everyone admires; and thus the love triangles begin.
 Together, the trio explore the pain of first love, the trials of romantic conflict, and our loyalty to those annoying people who happen to be our closest friends.

 Both series are about artists and the gap between those who work hard to reach their aim and those who are gifted with talent.

 Also they are both animated very brilliant and focus much on impressive moments like the atmosphere in a forest, sunsets or watching an artist doing a masterpiece.